-Of all the different types of workplace relationships, permanent employment offers workers with the most benefits and entitlements.
-However, to ensure that they receive them, permanent staff need to understand clearly what these are.
-This article discusses what permanent staff should look for in their permanent employment contract.
+Of all the different types of employment relationships, permanent employment offers workers the most benefits and entitlements.
+However, to ensure that you receive them, you need to understand what they are.
+This article discusses what you, as a permanent employee, should look for in your permanent employment contract.

-Permanent staff can work full-time or part-time.
-Full-time employees work approximately thirty-eight hours per week.
+As a permanent employee, you work on a predictable and ongoing basis.
+Your employment only ends if you or your employer chooses to terminate it.
+You can either work full-time or part-time.
+Full-time employees work approximately 38 hours per week.
 These hours are either as agreed or are set in the relevant award, agreement or contract.
 A full-time worker has all of the benefits and entitlements of continuous employment.

-Part-time employees work less than thirty-eight hours per week.
-Their working hours are regular.
+Part-time employees work less than 38 hours per week.
+Similar to full-time employees, their working hours are regular.
 They receive all the same benefits as full-time staff but on a pro-rata basis.
-That is, according to the number of hours worked.
+Pro-rata means that their benefits and compensation is calculated according to the number of hours worked.

 What To Look For in Your Permanent Employment Contract

-As a permanent employee, you must at a minimum have all of the entitlements listed in the National Employment Standards (NES).
+As a permanent employee, your employer must, at a minimum, give you all of the entitlements listed in the National Employment Standards (NES).
 The NES are ten minimum entitlements that apply to all employees in the national workplace system.
 However, casual employees are only entitled to four of them.